Margaret Papoutsis - Osteopath and Nutriotional Therapist Margaret Papoutsis - Osteopath and Nutriotional Therapist

 What does an initial osteopathic consultation involve?

-On your first visit you will be asked to provide details of your current problem, and any significant medical history.
+On your first, longer, visit you will be asked to provide details of your current problem, and any significant medical history.
 A physical examination will follow, both standing and lying down, which will assess your posture, mobility and muscle strength amongst other things.
-If necessary, you will be advised if further testing is required, such as x-rays, scans or blood tests.
+In most cases this will involve removing your outer clothes.
+If you have any concerns about undressing for treatment, please discuss this before making your initial appointment.

 Once the problem has been identified, Mrs Papoutsis will discuss the most advantageous therapeutic approach.
 This is usually followed by some initial treatment on the first visit.